philbooth/complexity-report/README.md

 The following options are available:

-* `logicalor`: Boolean indicating whether operator `||` should be considered a source of cyclomatic complexity (defaults to `true`).
+* `logicalor`: Boolean indicating whether operator `||` should be considered a source of cyclomatic complexity, defaults to `true`.
-* `switchcase`: Boolean indicating whether `switch` statements should be considered a source of cyclomatic complexity (defaults to `true`).
+* `switchcase`: Boolean indicating whether `switch` statements should be considered a source of cyclomatic complexity, defaults to `true`.
-* `forin`: Boolean indicating whether `for`...`in` loops should be considered a source of cyclomatic complexity (defaults to `false`).
+* `forin`: Boolean indicating whether `for`...`in` loops should be considered a source of cyclomatic complexity, defaults to `false`.
-* `trycatch`: Boolean indicating whether `catch` clauses should be considered a source of cyclomatic complexity (defaults to `false`).
+* `trycatch`: Boolean indicating whether `catch` clauses should be considered a source of cyclomatic complexity, defaults to `false`.

 The returned report is an object that contains properties detailing the complexity